Skip to content

 Christchurch Airport Canterbury — Property Data and Demographics

 Christchurch Airport is a small community in Canterbury with a population of 153 and a median age of 59.
 Median personal income is $36K per year.
 The main ethnic groups are European, Māori, Asian.
-Canterbury population estimates moved +1.6% in the year ended June 2024, after averaging +1.9% a year from 2018 to 2023, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
+Canterbury population estimates moved +1.1% in the year ended June 2025, after moving +2.1% in 2024, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
 The resident employment base moved from 96 in 2018 to 84 in 2023 (-12.5%), which should be read as a census-to-census employment backdrop rather than a live jobs series.
 Te Waihanga's December 2025 Pipeline snapshot tracked over 12,000 NZ infrastructure initiatives, with more than 2,700 under construction and transport taking 52% of projected 2026 pipeline spend, which should be read as a broader national delivery backdrop rather than a suburb-specific project list.

-Livability indicators for Christchurch Airport: NZDep decile 8 (high deprivation).
+Livability indicators for Christchurch Airport: NZDep decile 8 (high deprivation); 7 transport stops (7 bus).

 In 2026, Christchurch Airport recorded 0 building approvals (0 houses, 0 units), up 0% year-on-year.